George Schuyler: Early journalist days

 In 1931, Schuyler published Black No More, which tells the story of a scientist who develops a process that turns black people to white, a book that has since been reprinted twice.
 Two of Schuyler's targets in the book were Christianity and organized religion, reflecting his innate skepticism of both.
 His mother had been religious but not a regular churchgoer.
 As Schuyler aged, he held both white and black churches in contempt.
 Both, in his mind, contained ignorant, conniving preachers who exploited their listeners for personal gain.
 White Christianity was viewed by Schuyler as pro-slavery and pro-racism.
 In an article for the American Mercury entitled Black America Begins to Doubt, Schuyler wrote: "On the horizon loom a growing number of iconoclasts and Atheists, young black men and women who can read, think and ask questions; and who impertinently demand to know why Negroes should revere a god that permits them to be lynched, Jim-Crowed, and disenfranchised".

 He also positively reviewed Georg Brandes' book Jesus: A Myth in an article called "Disrobing Superstition."
 In his review, Schuyler states:"It is doubtful whether any intelligent person accepts the Jesus Christ of the Scriptures as a fact.
 His alleged exploits, career, death and resurrection can only be wholly swallowed by the same gullible folk who swarm into the sideshows at Coney Island; who believe that George Washington never told a lie; that Congressmen are exceptionally honorable; that the YMCA is something other than a training school for young babbits, or that the common people rule this country.
 The reviewer ditched this Jesus Myth about the same time that he threw Santa Claus overboard; i.e., at the age of eight.

 Now comes Mister Brandes, the noted Danish critic.
 He cleans up for this old myth in a very effective manner.
 His disposal of Jesus will satisfy most any rational being, that is to say, it will satisfy about one-twentieth of the people.
 The rest want to believe such myth because of the satisfaction and compensation they derive therefrom.
-If they didn't swallow the Jesus Myth, they would be worshipping Buddha, Osiris or Jupiter.
+If they didn't swallow the Jesus Myth, they would be worshiping Buddha, Osiris or Jupiter.
 Mentally inferior people must worship something or somebody.
 Thus, while this book will be read with interest by the intelligent minority, it will be shoved into the trash can with shocked silence by Baptists, Catholics, Methodists, Holy Rollers, Christian Scientists, Rotarians and such folk.